HuseynHajiyev/HuseynHajiyev/README.md

 My recent project is Kanaku, you can find it here <a href="http://www.kanaku.me/">Kanaku</a>.

 NOTE: Kanaku is currently only designed for mobile users.

-Rent-A-Car is better suited for desktop viewing.
-Both apps are still being polished.

 Please contact me on my <a href="https://www.linkedin.com/in/huseyn-hajiyev-akif/">LinkedIn</a> for more information